 People who have an illness that weakens their immune system, such as cancer, AIDS, or diabetes

-People being treated with chemotherapy medications or radiation, which weakens the immune system
+People being treated with chemotherapy medicines or radiation, which weakens the immune system

 People who have had a transplant

-People with an infection such as pneumonia, meningitis, or a urinary tract infection
+People with a very severe infection such as pneumonia, meningitis, or a urinary tract infection

-Sepsis is a medical emergency.
-Go to the nearest emergency department if a fever is present with any of these symptoms:
+Sepsis is an emergency.
+Go to the nearest ED if you have a fever with any of these symptoms: